The days and weeks after giving birth can be hectic. Stay organized and keep in mind these 7 things to do after baby is born.

-Free printables: Plan ahead for your monthly expenses with your Printable Monthly Expenses Worksheet.
+Free printables: Plan for your monthly expenses with your Printable Monthly Expenses Worksheet.
 You can estimate recurring expenses and typical costs of raising a baby and have a better sense of how much to expect to spend.
 Join my newsletter and get it below—at no cost to you:

 2. Apply for a social security number

-You’ll apply for a social security number at the same time you submit the birth certificate information.
+You can also apply for a social security number at the same time you submit the birth certificate information.

 3. Schedule appointments with your baby’s pediatrician

-Check with your pediatrician to see when she wants to see your baby next so you can schedule those appointments right away.
+Check with your pediatrician to see when she wants to see your baby next so you can schedule those appointments right away

 4. Schedule your own doctor’s appointment

-4. Tell your work and human resources department
+4. Tell your work you gave birth

 After you text and call your friends and family the awesome news, let your boss know as well.
 Snap a photo of the baby and let your work know how you’re doing.